wuauclt.info

 In some cases we have had to rename the "catroot2" directory (such as putting .old after it) then rebooting for the problem to go away.
 You cannot delete the folder as it will probably be in use.
 After rebooting, Windows will create a new copy of the "catroot2" folder and this should resolve the problem.

-Resolution 4 (Windows Vista, 2003 and Windows 7 Only)
+Resolution 4 (Windows Vista and Windows 7 Only)

-© Sembee Ltd. 1998 - 2010.
+Copyright Sembee Ltd. 1998 - 2024.

-Reproduction of any content on this web site is prohibited without express written consent.
-Use of this web site is subject to our terms and conditions.
 All trademarks and registered trademarks are property of their respective owners.
-This site is not endorsed or recommended by any company or organisation mentioned on this site.
-This site is to provide guidance only and as such we cannot be held responsible for any consequences of following the advice given.
+This site is not endorsed or recommended by any company or organisation mentioned within and is to provide guidance only and as such we cannot be held responsible for any consequences of following the advice given.